On complexity and convergence of high-order coordinate descent algorithms for smooth nonconvex box-constrained minimization: High-order coordinate descent algorithm

 \begin{teo} Suppose that Assumption~\ref{a5} holds and the sequence $\{x^k\}$ is generated by Algorithm~\ref{cda}.1.
 Suppose that, at iteration~$k$, the function $\f$ has as variables $x_i$ with $i \in I_k$, $\Ome$ is the box $\Omega$ restricted to the variables $i \in I_k$, $\Mbar(x)$ is chosen as the $p$th-order Taylor polynomial of $\f$ defined in~(\ref{taylorp}), the derivatives involved in (\ref{taylorp}) exist and are continuous for all $x \in \Omega$, and Algorithm~\ref{preliminar}.1 computes~$x^+$ as a global minimizer of~(\ref{subproblem}).
-Let $I$ be a set of indices such that $I = I_k$ at infinitely many iterations $k \in K$.
+Let $K$ be an infinite set of indices such that $I = I_k$ for all $k \in K$.
 Let $x^*$ be a limit point of the sequence $\{x^k\}_{k \in K}$.
 Then, for all $j \leq p$, $x^*$ is $j$th-order stationary of problem (\ref{mainprob}) according to Definition~\ref{def31} and it is also $j$th-order $\sigma$-stationary for some $\sigma \leq \tau_2 (L+\alpha)$ according to Definition~\ref{def32} of problem~(\ref{mainprob}). \end{teo}

 \begin{pro} Consider the problem

 By the hypothesis, for all $k \in K$, $x^+$ is obtained as a global minimizer of

 for some $\sigma > 0$.
 Then, by Theorem~\ref{preliminar}.1, $x^{k+1}$ is a global minimizer of~(\ref{subprol}) with $\sigma = \sigma_k \leq \tau_2 (L + \alpha)$.
 By (\ref{limxk}), $\lim_{k \in K} x^{k+1} = \lim_{k \in K} x^k = x^*$.
 Taking a convenient subsequence, assume, without loss of generality, that $\lim_{k \in K} \sigma_k = \sigma_* \leq \tau_2 (L + \alpha)$.
 Let $x \in \Omega$ be such that $x_i = x_i^*$ for all $i \notin I$.
 Let $z^k \in \Omega$ be such that $z^k_i = x_i$ for all $i \in I$ and $z^k_i = x_i^k$ for all $i \notin I$.
 Then, by the definition of $x^{k+1}$, for all $k \in K$,